Cannabis Fungus Gnat Cheat Sheet

 Because of these problems, it is important to get rid of a fungus gnat infestation right away.

 If fungus gnats need fungus and decaying matter to survive, where is the fungus coming from?
 Fungus grows in wet conditions and is an essential part of the environment (where it breaks down organic matter like dead leaves).
-Fungus spores are around us everywehere pretty much all the time, but these spores will never start growing without moisture.
+Fungus spores are around us everywhere pretty much all the time, but these spores will never start growing without moisture.
 Warm and wet conditions in the soil of a cannabis grow are what cause fungus to grow and matter to decay.
-Sometimes you won't even be able to see the fungus or decaying matter with the naked eye.
-But once the conditions are right, fungus gnats thrive in the top layer of you soil whether you can see fungus or not.
+Sometimes you won’t even be able to see the fungus or decaying matter with the naked eye.
+But once the conditions are right, fungus gnats thrive in the top layer of your soil whether you can see fungus or not.